d0tTino/GeneCoder/CONTRIBUTING.md

 The hook also runs automatically on each commit if installed.

+CI runs `ruff check` and `mypy` on pull requests that modify code.
+Fix any issues they report before merging.

 An additional `check-glossary-terms` hook verifies that every term in `docs/glossary.json` appears in at least one Markdown file.
 The commit will fail if any terms are missing.